AODocs/endpoints-authenticators/README.md

 All the custom authenticators inherit from ExtendedAuthenticator, and provides an ExtendedUser object to implementations with much more information than the built-in User object.

-To use a custom authenticator, nnotate your API with a custom [Authenticator](https://cloud.google.com/endpoints/docs/frameworks/java/javadoc/com/google/api/server/spi/config/Authenticator)) using the "authenticators" field of @Api, @ApiClass or @ApiMethod.
+To use a custom authenticator, annotate your API with a custom [Authenticator](https://cloud.google.com/endpoints/docs/frameworks/java/javadoc/com/google/api/server/spi/config/Authenticator)) using the "authenticators" field of @Api, @ApiClass or @ApiMethod.
 You might want to set the "clientIds" field of these annotation to "*" to indicate the built-in check is disabled, but using a subclass of ExtendedAuthenticator will disable it anyway.

 An Authenticator class must have a public parameter-less constructor and be a @Singleton, so you will probably have to create subclasses of the provided custom Authenticators if they require configuration.